US unseals criminal complaint of prominent Canadian ISIS propagandist | DW | 02.10.2021

 The US unsealed a criminal complaint Saturday charging a Saudi-born Canadian, Mohammed Khalifa, 38, with providing material support to the terror group ISIS following his capture by Syrian Democratic Forces in 2019.

-Khalifa had told his mother he was moving to Egypt but in fact, he traveled to Turkey before crossing into Syria in August of 2013.
+Khalifa had told his mother that he was moving to Egypt, but, in fact, he traveled to Turkey before crossing into Syria in August of 2013.

 In November 2013, he pledged allegiance to the terror group ISIS.
 By April of 2014, he was appointed to the propaganda arm of ISIS where he worked on producing slick videos, including of executions of US and other foreign nationals, due to his fluency in English and Arabic.